sirlensalot/sirlensalot.github.io/talks/pact-haskell-boston-2017.md

 # Pact: A Smart-Contract Language

-## Smart Contracts WTF
+## Smart Contracts

-- "Code that runs in a blockchain"
+"Code that runs in a blockchain"
-- "World Computer" (Ethereum)
-- Distributed stored procedures?
-- Business rules?

 ## Blockchain WTF